jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ## The Price Of Fine-Grained Control

-To create an instance of a B+Tree node with a fanout of `256`, it is not possibly to write simple idiomatic code like this: `new BPlusTreeNode(256)`.
+To create an instance of a B+Tree node with a fanout of `256`, it is not possible to write simple idiomatic code like this: `new BPlusTreeNode(256)`.

 Instead we use the custom `BPlusTreeNode::Get` helper which knows how much raw memory to allocate for the object including the data section.